How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?

 For Port, enter 22.

-Note: AWS Transfer for SFTP servers support traffic only over port 22.
+Note: The AWS Transfer Family servers support traffic only over port 22.
 The load balancer must communicate to the server over port 22.

 Under Health checks, for Protocol, select TCP.